designermonkey/mysqlversioncontrol/readme.md

     mysqlversioncontrol [<options>]

 ## Description
 `mysqlversioncontrol` allows a MySQL database, or a specific table in a database to be version controlled as a SQL file.
-This allows tracking of changes since the last commit, and easy access to reversions.
+This allows tracking of changes since the last commit, and easy access to revisions.

 ## Options
     -h, --help          Show this help screen.